Metal 3D

 Baseplate design options

 The baseplate design options are configured in the Options dialogue box (Baseplates > Options).
-The values established here affect the baseplate design of the modules that design them (Joints I and Baseplates), except the type of plate bolt anchorage which only intervenes in the analysis carried out by the Baseplates module.
+The values established here affect the baseplate design of the modules that design them (Joints I, Joints II, Joints III, Joints IV and Baseplates), exept the type of bolt anchorage which only intervenes in the analysis carried out by the Baseplates module.

 Baseplate code checks

-The Joints I and baseplates modules carry out the following code checks (assuming rigid pate theory):
+The Joints I, Joints II, Joints III, Joints IV and Baseplates modules carry out the following code checks (assuming rigid plate theory):

 • On the supporting concrete: